szapp/patch-validator/README.md

   The `GITHUB_TOKEN` to [authenticate on behalf of GitHub Actions](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#using-the-github_token-in-a-workflow).
   Defaults to the GitHub token, i.e. checks are created by the GitHub Actions bot.

-Additionally, place a file named `.validator.yml` in the root of your repository with the following content.
+Additionally, place a file named `.validator.yml` in `rootPath` of your repository with the following content.
 All settings are optional, but the file must exist (even if empty).

 - `prefix`: